GrimonprezAlexis/react-custom-dropdown/README.md

 A simple and customizable dropdown component built with React and TypeScript.

 ### Features
-- Searchable dropdown list
+- Searchable dropdown list with the input field
+- Select an option with a click
+- On change event
+- Keyboard navigation using the arrow keys to move up and down the options
+- Required field validation optionnel
 - Customizable styles
-- On change event
-- Ability to display selected option in the input field
-- Hide dropdown options by default

 ## Installation
 You can install the CustomDropdown component using npm: